Nageia wallichiana: Ecology

 Nageia wallichiana is considered as the most truly tropical of all conifers in the world because of its occurrence from the sea level dipterocarp forests near the equator to montane forests thriving above 2100 m.
 Usually, the species have a distribution in the altitudinal range from 900 to 1500 m in India while in Vietnam the altitudinal range is specified as 500 m to 2100 m AMSL.
 The species is seen in closed tropical evergreen broad-leaved forests and mixed submontane and montane forests with mean annual temperature 14-32^{0}C and annual rainfall above 1700 m.
 The ideal soil types as suggested is granite and silicate derived soils.
 In the lowland forests, the species is expected to have straight bole lifting its foliage into the top canopy.
 The species is not considered as a long-lived emergent because of the usually slender boles and absence of buttresses.
 The bole height may reach 50 m and girth at breast height may be up to 1 m.
 The growth of the species become stunted in certain conditions like in the edges of the peat swamps, in the mossy forests of the sandstone plateaus of Sarawak, and on the mountain cliffs with sand or clay between the rocks.
 Nageia wallichiana is found to be more abundant in 'kerangas' (forests on leached sandy soils) than in close canopy rainforests.

 It is considered as a species of low ecological amplitude and with a specific ecological niche.
 This species is considered characteristic of special facies in southern western Ghats which is termed as Nageia wallichiana facies.
 This is a subtype of Cullenia exarillata – Mesua ferrea – Palaquium ellipticum – Gluta travancorica vegetation type (CMPG).
-Its distribution is restricted to the east side of the crest of the Western Ghats between 8 ° 20′N and 9 ° 30′N and an altitude above 1000 m.
+Its distribution is restricted to the east side of the crest of the Western Ghats between 8 ° 20′N and 9 ° 30′N and above 1000 m. elevation.